parkphw23/Finances/Ideas.md

 1) Whether dividends / buyback to continue given higher interest rate
 2) My portfolio potential return of this year
 3) Does specific date of dollar cost averaging give you more money?
 4) Look at different risk figures that I can analyze
+5) house price prediction